Tuesday Tips: Booth MBA Essay Tips for the Class of 2026

 This question asks for both short and long-term goals, so keep your long-term path in mind as you answer.
 Ideally, your short-term goal job leads directly into your long-term goal position, and an MBA education is necessary for both paths.
 Examples from your prior roles will support achieving your goals with the required education and experience.

 Finally, the essay asks why Booth is the right place for you to pursue your MBA.
 Make sure to learn all you can about Booth, specifically.
 Thorough research into your career path and the options at Booth will allow you to answer this question fully and with conviction.
 With COVID-19 restrictions now lifted, it will be much easier to get a comprehensive feeling of Booth than in recent cycles.
-But virtual options like blogs and videos and speaking with current students and alumni are still available and can help you, too.

 Essay Two: An MBA is as much about personal growth as it is about professional development.
 In addition to sharing your experience and goals in terms of career, we’d like to learn more about you outside of the office.
 Use this opportunity to tell us something about who you are.
 (250-word minimum)